House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other Considerations

 Many of today’s toilets come with bonus features.
-Far from being unnecessary bells and whistles, lots of toilet add-ons can greatly enhance the user’s comfort.
+Far from being unnecessary bells and whistles, the add-ons can significantly enhance the user’s comfort.
 Heated seats, washlets, and smart toilets are life-changing for people with mobility issues, and as of right now, they’re overwhelmingly being made for plastic seats.

-While we cited temperature variations as a knock against plastic toilet seats, it works to plastic’s advantage when accounting for higher technology.
-It takes much less energy to change the temperature of plastic than wood, and there’s far less risk of burning.
+While we cited temperature variations as a knock against plastic toilet seats, it works to plastic’s advantage when accounting for heated seats.
+It takes much less energy to change the plastic’s temperature than wood, and there’s far less risk of burning.

-Soft closure is also in plastic’s column.
+A soft closing seat is another advantage of plastic models.
 Wooden seats are almost always loosely hinged, meaning they drop with a thud if you don’t close them gently.
-Soft-closure seats, which are overwhelmingly plastic, can be released at any angle to float shut without a sound.
+The plastic soft-closure seats can be released at any angle to float shut without a sound.

 Winner: Plastic

 Unless you’re in the midst of a rustic bathroom makeover and are already over budget, we recommend going with a plastic toilet seat.
-If you don’t like the way it looks, you can always get an interesting seat cover.
+If you don’t like how it looks, you can always get an attractive seat cover.

 Featured Image Credit: Pixabay